csdms/babelizer/README.rst

   babelize update

-For a complete example of using the *babelizer* to wrap a C library exposing a BMI, see the User Guide of the `documentation`_.
+For complete examples of using the *babelizer* to wrap C and Fortran libraries exposing a BMI, see the User Guide of the `documentation`_.